Mark Simmons - Bristol Sounds

 - Published to coincide with an exhibition at Bristol Photo Festival, more information on exhibition can be found here.

-RRB Photobooks are please to announce the publication 'Bristol Sounds' by Mark Simmons, published to coincide with an exhibition taking place during the autumn programme of Bristol Photo Festival.
+RRB Photobooks are please to announce the publication 'Bristol Sounds' by Mark Simmons, published to coincide with an exhibition that took place during the autumn programme of Bristol Photo Festival in 2021.

 The photographs chronicling Bristol’s music scene since the 1980's by Mark Simmons will go on display, many for the first time, as part of Bristol Photo Festival.
 Studio portraits of artists will be displayed alongside photographs capturing music events and venues across the city.
 Collectively, these photographs demonstrate the diversity and energy of music in and across Bristol during a period of great creativity.

 Simmons revisited his archive of over one hundred thousand images — approximately 20 thousand focusing on music— to select 30 to represent the city’s recent musical heritage — both mainstream and counter-culture.
 The resulting selection includes early portraits of well-known figures such as Massive Attack and Roni Size & Reprazent alongside influential but less-well known figures such as John Stapleton, AKA Dr Jam, the Moonflowers, Sub Love, Phantom Limb and Rob Smith AKA RSD of Smith & Mighty, pivotal pioneer of the ‘Bristol Sound’.